-In other words all understandings found in the law concerning God, God's ways with the human race, and our response to God must be looked at anew in the light of the events that fulfil the law - that is to say, the life, death and resurrection of Jesus: 'The exegete need not put absolute value in something which simply reflects limited human understanding' (page 94).
+'In other words all understandings found in the law concerning God, God's ways with the human race, and our response to God must be looked at anew in the light of the events that fulfil the law - that is to say, the life, death and resurrection of Jesus: 'The exegete need not put absolute value in something which simply reflects limited human understanding' (The Interpretation of the Bible in the Church page 94).

 'The Word of God finds expression in the work of human authors.
 The thought and the words belong at one and the same time both to God and to human beings, in such a way that the whole Bible comes at once from God and from the inspired human author.
-This does not mean, however, that God has given the historical conditioning of the message a value which is absolute' (page 113).
-'Addressing men and women, from the beginnings of the Old Testament onward, God made use of all the possibilities of human language, while at the same time accepting that his word be subject to the constraints caused by the limitations of this language' (pages 132-133).
+This does not mean, however, that God has given the historical conditioning of the message a value which is absolute' (The Interpretation of the Bible in the Church page 113).

+'Addressing men and women, from the beginnings of the Old Testament onward, God made use of all the possibilities of human language, while at the same time accepting that his word be subject to the constraints caused by the limitations of this language' (The Interpretation of the Bible in the Church pages 133).